KD5VMF/CM4-NAS-Double-Deck/README.md

 # CM4-NAS-Double-Deck Setup Guide

+As of 10/18/2025 - The below was tested and used with Bookworm.

 This guide helps you fully configure your Raspberry Pi CM4 NAS in the Waveshare CM4-NAS-Double-Deck enclosure — including LCD, RTC, USB, buttons, and OpenMediaVault.

 The `image.py` file in this repository and within the zip file have been fully reviewed and cleaned compared to the original Waveshare version: READ BELOW FOR MORE.